FaizanK116/DBMS-Project/Readme.txt

 PSL Project
-Schema based on the ER
+The word file contains the ER Model the rest is the data